gbadev-org/tonc/content/pages/affine.md

 Rather than using the functions directly, we'll use a time-honored tradition to weasel our way out of using costly math functions: we're going to build a <dfn>look-up table</dfn> (LUT) containing the sine and cosine values.
 There are a number of ways to do this.
 If you want an easy strategy, you can just declare two arrays of 360 8.8f numbers and fill them at initialization of your program.
 However, this is a poor way of doing things, for reasons explained in the [section on LUTs](fixed.html#sec-lut) in the appendix.

 Tonclib has a single sine lut which can be used for both sine and cosine values.
 The lut is called `sin_lut`, a `const short` array of 512 4.12f entries (12 fractional bits), created by my [excellut](http://www.coranac.com/projects/#excellut){target="_blank"} lut creator.
-In `tonc_math.h` you can find two inline functions that retrieve sine and cosine values:
+In <i>tonc_math.h</i> you can find two inline functions that retrieve sine and cosine values:

 ```c
 //!
 Look-up a sine and cosine values